LoRa Configuration

 - CayenneLPP: Payload format based on the Cayenne Low Power Payload (LPP) standard.

-- Only forward data object: If enabled, the gateway will only forward the raw data object to the server without processing or decoding it.
+- Only forward data object: When enabled, the gateway will only forward the raw data object to the server without processing or decoding it.

 - Decode Type